Kristina Lutke - Early Childhood Inclusion

 Karen Kennedy - Special Educator, Intermediate SLD

-I’ve been married to my best friend, Todd, for 21 years.
+I’ve been married to my best friend, Todd, for 23 years.
 He is also a teacher.
-We have an amazing son, Tyler, who is in middle school.
+We have an amazing son, Tyler, who is in high school.
 He is also a pretty darn good baseball player.
 Our weekends are filled with baseball games and tournaments and our goal is to visit every Major League park.
-So far we’ve got to about half of them!
+So far we’ve been to 18 out of 30!

 Traveling is also a passion.
 I love to see and learn about people of different cultures.
 Another reason we love our jobs as teachers…plenty of time to travel!